conduktor/conduktor-docs/src/pages/changelog/Console-1.17.2.md

 tags: fix
 ---

-Submit your feedback via our [public roadmap](https://product.conduktor.help/).

-Visit our [Get Started](https://www.conduktor.io/get-started/) page to test our latest version of Conduktor.

-## Conduktor Console

 ### Fixes 🔨

 - Fixed an issue on the consumer group list screen which could inflate the number of members in a group.
 This was a result of migrating to the internal 'snapshot' cache for improved performance, and missing a case whereby we did not clean up old consumer group members.